primaverabss/devops-extensibility-runbookpayloadexecutor/README.md

 Executes JSON file payload into Azure Runbook with an Enterprise Application Account.

-This taks maps payload keys with powershell runbook parameters input, i.e., define a json with a key "productId", runbook with input parameter "productId" and send it (json) in payload of this task.
+This task maps payload keys with powershell runbook parameters input, i.e., define a json with a key "productId", runbook with input parameter "productId" and send it (json) in payload of this task.

 #### **Example:**